isabella232/mobile-services.pt-BR/help/android/getting-started/migration-v3.md

 * Como alternativa, use nomes significativos para os dados em vez de configurar variáveis específicas para um conjunto de relatórios.
 * Há pouco impacto no envio de dados adicionais.

    Esses valores não aparecerão nos relatórios até que sejam mapeados usando as regras de processamento.
-Para obter mais informações, consulte [Regras de processamento e Dados de contexto](/help/android/getting-started/proc-rules.md).
+Para obter mais informações, consulte Regras [de processamento e Dados](/help/android/getting-started/proc-rules.md)de contexto.

 Values that you were assigning directly to variables should be added to the `data` HashMap.
 This means that calls to `setProp`, `setEvar`, and assignments to persistent context data should be removed and the values be added to the `data` parameter.

-## Appsection/server, geozip, ID da transação, campanha e outras variáveis padrão
+## AppSection/server, GeoZip, transaction ID, Campaign, and other standard variables

 Data that you were setting on the measurement object, including the variables listed above, should be added to the `data` HashMap.
 Os únicos dados enviados com uma chamada `trackState` ou `trackAction` são a carga no parâmetro `data`.

-### Substituir chamadas de rastreamento
+### Replace tracking calls

 Substitua os seguintes métodos com uma chamada para `trackState` ou `trackAction`: